omphteliba/ff_gpt_tools/README.md

     - All articles.
     - Articles missing meta descriptions.
     - Specific articles.
+- **Image Description Generation:** Generate descriptive ALT tags for images automatically using OpenAI's GPT language models.
+This feature ensures that image descriptions are clear, concise, and accurately represent the content and context of the image, improving accessibility and SEO performance.
+    - **Prompt Customization:** Tailor the prompts to fit your specific needs and include relevant keywords without compromising clarity.
+    - **Multilingual Support:** Generate image descriptions in multiple languages.
+    - **Fine-tuning Options:** Adjust parameters such as model name, temperature, and token limits to fine-tune the results.
+    - **Flexible Options:** Choose to generate descriptions for:
+        - All images.
+        - Images missing descriptions.
+        - Specific images.

 **Benefits:**

 - **Save Time and Effort:** Automate the often tedious task of writing unique and compelling meta descriptions.
 - **Improve SEO Performance:** Optimize your website's search engine visibility with well-crafted meta descriptions that attract clicks.
 - **Enhance Content Quality:** Leverage the language generation capabilities of GPT to create high-quality content that engages your users.

 **Installation:**